milfred/phase-0/week-1/reflections.md

   - help: view a list of commands and their definitions (can be used to look up specific commands using this syntax help CMDNAME)

 ##1.4 Forking and Cloning

+To create a new repository:
+- Login to your GitHub account
+- On your profile page, click the “+” icon next to your avatar at the top right of the page and select “New repository”
+- Enter a repository name, choose “Public” or “Private” depending upon your needs
+- Choose a license if necessary and click “Create repository” (see this website for more information about licenses: http://choosealicense.com/)
+To fork a repository:
+- Go to the repository page on GitHub and click on the fork icon
+- Choose what account to fork the repository to and you’re done To clone a repository to your local machine:
+- Go to the repository page on GitHub and copy the repository url
+- Open the terminal and navigate to the directory you want to clone the repository to
+- Type “git clone http://PASTE-REPO-URL” into the terminal and hit enter A developer might fork a repository if they disagree about what direction a project should take or just want to try different things with the project for fun.
+In the case of Dev Bootcamp, providing repositories for students to fork and work on is a good way to distribute coding challenges for educational purposes.
+Setting up git and GitHub initially went fine for me.
+While I was practicing creating and cloning repositories I couldn’t figure out how to delete the .git directory from the terminal.